-We are a publicly held company with a leading position in Brazil, an international footprint and deep roots in Latin America.
-We have approximately 95,000 employees, present in 19 countries.
-Eight of these countries are in Latin America, which is our priority in terms of international expansion.
-Our operations also comprise North America, Central America, Europe, Asia and Middle East.
+Itaú Unibanco is a publicly held company with a leading position in Brazil, an international footprint and deep roots in Latin America.
+The bank has approximately 95,000 employees, present in 19 countries.
+Eight of these countries are in Latin America, which is their priority in terms of international expansion.
+Their operations also comprise North America, Central America, Europe, Asia and Middle East.

-We offer a wide range of banking products and services to a diversified base of individuals and companies, the bank’s account holders and non-account holders.
-We have over 46,000 ATMs, and 5,000 branches and service centers in Brazil and abroad.
-Our financial resources totaled R$1.3 trillion in 2016.
+Itaú offers a wide range of banking products and services to a diversified base of individuals and companies, the bank’s account holders and non-account holders.
+They have over 46,000 ATMs, and 5,000 branches and service centers in Brazil and abroad.
+Their financial resources totaled R$1.3 trillion in 2016.

-Our history has extended more than 90 years and we are increasingly more digital.
-Eight years ago around 74% of our transactions were conducted from standard channels; in 2016 73% are conducted from digital channels, which represented 10.9 billion in transactions.
+Itaú’s history spans more than 90 years and they are increasingly more digital.
+Eight years ago around 74% of their transactions were conducted from standard channels; in 2016 73% are conducted from digital channels, which represented 10.9 billion in transactions.

-Our vision is to be the leading bank in sustainable performance and customer satisfaction.
-Our purpose is to promote positive changes in the lives of people and society.
-And, guided by our causes, we offer products and services that meet the needs of our clients, reflecting our continuous effort to provide the best experience to everyone who interacts with us every day.
+The bank’s vision is to be the leading bank in sustainable performance and customer satisfaction.
+Itaú’s purpose is to promote positive changes in the lives of people and society.
 For the 13th consecutive time Itaú Unibanco was elected, by the Interbrand consultancy, the most valuable brand in Brazil (R$ 26.6 billion in 2016).

-Our commitment to society leads us to serve as an agent of transformation by working for great causes, such as education, health, culture, sports and mobility, continuously seeking the common good and contributing to the country’s development.
+Itaú’s commitment to society leads the bank to serve as an agent of transformation by working for great causes, such as education, health, culture, sports and mobility, continuously seeking the common good and contributing to the country’s development.